skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 * Assign an additional IP to the IBM i LPAR, the IP will be used for DST LAN console

-* Assign IPs to Windows VM and MDM device.
-The solution architecture should look like below with all 10 Gb connections
+* Assign IPs to Windows VM and MDM device - the solution architecture should look like below with all 10 Gb connections

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/resiliency/solutions/databoxmigrationsmedia/media/image2.png" width="700">